 - Write down your bank’s number.
-Most credit card providers advertise a toll-free number for cardmembers traveling abroad to use in a cardholder emergency.
+Most credit card providers advertise a toll-free number on the back of your card to use in a emergency.

-Australia is a safe country for credit card payments.
-But to avoid the high fees that can come with everyday cards, look into a good travel card and decline to pay in US dollars, if it’s offered.
+Credit cards are widely accepted in Australia.
+But to avoid foreign transaction fees that can come with most cashback cards, look into a good travel card and decline to pay in US dollars, if it’s offered.

 If you enjoy having cash around, you can easily withdraw money from an ATM.
 But using a debit card abroad can help you avoid cash withdrawal fees that come with credit cards.